 Again Puri Bhaji is quite a popular dish in Mumbai.
 People from all age groups eat Puri Bhaji as breakfast, lunch Or dinner.
 My mom used to make them as lunch Or dinner.
 However some people can eat Puri Bhaji as breakfast as they are quite filling and heavy.
 Puri Bhaji also happens to be my favorite dish.
 Even my pet used to love fried pooris a lot.
 This recipe is dedicated to my pet

 This recipe also belongs to my mom’s treasure bank thanks mom for being there.
 I yet have to learn thousands of recipes from her.
-Tonight we will eat puri bhaji along with chopped onion and srikhand.
+Tonight we will eat puri bhaji along with chopped onion, coconut chutney and srikhand.
 Nopes I am hungry again I am sure you are hungry too!